 These apple chips have so few ingredients, if they had any fewer ingredients, they would not exist.
 That’s a back-handed way of saying that there’s only one ingredient in these apple chips: apples.

-Last weekend, we had a chance to head out to a farm (Riley’s at Los Rios Rancho) and pick a whole bunch of apples, which in our book is one of the greatest joys of fall.
+Last weekend, we had a chance to head out to a farm (Riley’s at Los Rios Rancho).
+We picked a whole bunch of apples, which in our book is one of the greatest joys of fall.
 We came home perhaps a little apple-heavy with 27 (!!!) pounds of apples.
 So now we’re obviously looking for ways to burn through these apples, aside from just eating them out of hand.

 That’s where apple chips come in.
 They’re super-easy to make, and they’re an addicting, healthy snack.
-In fact, even though we had an assembly line of kids helping us to make them, we have only a few single chips left to show for our efforts one day later.
+We had practically an assembly line of kids helping us to make them.
+And yet we have only a few single chips left to show for our efforts one day later.
 Back to the chip-making factory, kids!

 - 3 to 4 apples

-These apple chips are super-tasty by themselves but they’re also delicious with a little cinnamon sprinkled on top.
+These apple chips are super-tasty by themselves.
+However, they’re also delicious with a little cinnamon sprinkled on top.
 You can store them in an airtight container if you like, but in our house they don’t last long enough for that.